Hjdskes/dwmst/README.md

 The program supports two music players (MPD and Audacious).
 You can choose which to support by editing the Makefile before compiling.
 Just comment out the LIB and FLAG lines of the music player you don't want.

+In order to succesfully compile this, you need to have the following dependencies installed:
+* libx11
+* wireless_tools
+* alsa-lib
+* Optional dependencies are, obviously, MPD and Audacious.

 ToDo:
 * Make a header file for cleanliness and practice;
 * Get another string for Audacious/MPD; we don't need polling every second.